-Relocating an office can be hard, stressful on everyone from employees through leadership.
+An office relocation can be challenging and stressful for everyone, from employees through leadership.
 Often there are many unknowns and a level of complexity that can throw a wrench into the best laid plans.

-We learned this first hand over the course of the last 5 months.
-Our showroom in Boston’s seaport district has officially moved across the street to 101 Seaport Boulevard.
-But, even moving a short distance put us through our paces.
-And we’re move experts.
-We learned a lot through this transition and have compiled 5 best practices and tips for an office relocation.
+We learned this first hand over the course of our relocation from 22 Boston Wharf Road to 101 Seaport Boulevard.
+Even moving just down the street put us through our paces, and we’re move experts.
+We learned a lot through the transition and have compiled 5 best practices and tips for an office relocation.

 1. Identify and empower a move team.

 We recommend assembling a cross-disciplinary team from the get go.
 This team should include the move manager as well as representatives from IT, Communication, HR, Leadership, Design, Facilities and any other discipline that is highly involved in the move.
 This team should meet weekly to review the schedule as well as discuss and resolve any issues that arise.
 The member from the communication team can then use these meetings to develop weekly employee communications.

 Involving your people in the process not only helps you assess needs, but gives them an outlet to express their concerns and desires for the new space.
 This kind of involvement is critical if employees will be undergoing comprehensive change during the move – for instance having to work in new ways.
 Training early and helping people understand the “why” of new modalities will help ease the transition.
 Here are a few ideas for including employees in the process;

 • Share a floorplan and let people comment on the proposed designs

 • Create a contest to choose a final color palette, limit it to three options

 • Involve employees in surveys to asses needs on collaboration, privacy or mobility

 • Conduct workshops that get people talking about their likes/dislikes in the office